Nuclear labor issues: Fukushima

 Between January 2015 and March 2015 there was a ten-fold increase of workers at the Fukushima Daiichi plant who received exposures in excess of 5 mSv, according to a TEPCO report.
 TEPCO's records show that 57 workers were exposed to 5 to 20 mSv in January, 2015; 327 workers exposed to that rate spectrum in February 2015: and in March 2015, 585 workers were exposed to the 5-20 mSv range.
 On January 19, 2015, a worker died at the Fukushima Daiichi NPS after falling into an empty water tank.
 The following day, January 20, at the Fukushima Daini plant, a worker's head was trapped between a 7000 kg piece of moving machinery and the scaffolding, killing him.
 At another TEPCO plant, Kashiwazaki Kariwa NPS, a worker was seriously injured on January 19, 2015.
 In response, work at the three nuclear power plants was suspended by TEPCO to analyze the accidents, and develop a safety plan.
 On October 20, 2015, the New York Times reported that Japan will begin to pay Fukushima accident disaster laborers recompense for cancers developed from participating in the clean up of the triple meltdowns and fuel pool clean-ups.

 Tokaimura nuclear facility

 The Dōnen accident (動燃事故 (Dōnen jiko)) occurred on March 11, 1997.
 A small explosion occurred at a nuclear reprocessing plant, exposing 37 workers to radiation.
-On September 30, 1999, a more serious accident occurred resulting in two deaths, at the JCO (formerly Japan Nuclear Fuel Conversion Company) facility in Tokai.
-Ibaraki Prefecture.
-While preparing enriched uranium fuel for use in the Jōyō experimental breeder reactor, a criticality occurred causing a criticality lasting 20 hours during which the nuclear fission chain reaction emitted intense gamma and neutron radiation.
+On September 30, 1999, a more serious accident occurred resulting in two deaths at the JCO (formerly Japan Nuclear Fuel Conversion Company) facility in Tokai, Ibaraki Prefecture.
+While preparing enriched uranium fuel for use in the Jōyō experimental breeder reactor, a criticality accident lasting 20 hours occurred during which the nuclear fission chain reaction emitted intense gamma and neutron radiation.
 At least 667 workers, nearby residents and emergency response team members were exposed to excess radiation.
-Two technicians, Hisachi Ouchi and Masato Shinohara died from the accident.
+Two technicians, Hisachi Ouchi and Masato Shinohara, died from the accident.
 Radiation levels at the plant were 15,000 time higher than normal.